By industry

 Manufacturing

 From MPS through shop floor execution.
-Autonomous AI agents handle BOM explosion, capacity constraints, quality disposition, and maintenance scheduling.
+Autonomous agents handle BOM explosion, capacity constraints, quality disposition, and maintenance scheduling.

 The Manufacturing Challenge